polarityio/sharepoint/README.md

 The Directory (tenant) id to authenticate inside of.

 ### Private Key File Path

 The Polarity Server file path to the private key file to use for authentication.
 Relative paths should start with "./" and are relative to this integration's directory.
 The private key must be encoded in the PEM format using the PKCS8 container.

 Defaults to "./certs/private.key".

+You must restart the integration after making changes to this option.

 ### Private Key Passphrase